codekitchen/dinghy/README.md

    and if you already use Vagrant, allows integration with all of your current Vagrant tooling.

-1. Dinghy supports both VirtualBox and VMWare Fusion (requires the paid Vagrant plugin).
+1. Support for both VirtualBox and VMWare Fusion (requires the paid Vagrant plugin).

-1. Dinghy allows setting VM RAM and CPU parameters dynamically on each startup.
+1. Allow setting VM RAM and CPU parameters dynamically on each startup.

+1. With vanilla boot2docker VMs on OS X, the clock will get out of synch if your computer sleeps with the VM running.
+Dinghy attempts to solve this issue by forcing an NTP sync every half hour, or when your computer wakes up.

 ## a note on NFS sharing